SeanHiseman/Aether/README.md

 Users can also chat in group feeds, either privately or publicly.
 Multiple chats can be made between the same users in direct messages.

 Edit databaseSetup.js with your local MySQL connection details to run.
-Requires Node.js and Express.js to be already installed.
+Requires Node.js and Express.js to be already installed